Haufe-Lexware/docker-style-guide/DockerHost.md

 # Docker Host

 A Docker Host is a physical or virtual machine with a Linux Operation System and (at least) the [Docker Engine](DockerEngine.md) first.
-The Docker Engine takes care of everything around building Docker Images or running Docker Cntainers and connects Docker clients to Docker servers.
+The Docker Engine takes care of everything around building Docker Images or running Docker Containers and connects Docker clients to Docker servers.

 ## Operating system of the HOST